Createdd/Writing/articles/Expectations.md

 You change your mentality.
 You're up there.
 You only can look downwards.
 You lost the drive that was needed to get you up there.

-You also stopped to respect the competition to that goal, since you already own it.
+You also stop to respect the competition, since you already own it.
 You stop giving credit for trying and failing.
 You levitate yourself in a state of superior presence.

 ---